Reviews should always provide constructive feedback.

 The hardest part about writing code is reviewing it.

 you have to understand the context of why this commit is required.
 What files or frameworks it is using.

 Are they using the descriptive names (variables, functions, classes, etc...)?

 Check the directory structure.
 It's really easy to miss this.

 Dont blame break history.

 Becareful of death by a thousand cuts/commits/diffs.
-It is very easy to lose track of the architecture of a library
+It is very easy to lose track of the architecture of a code base.

 Commit history is really important in learning and debugging code.
 It is important that the commit history is kept as clean as possible.